-> Some menopause headaches may simply be treated by over-the-counter medications.
+Some menopause headaches may simply be treated by over-the-counter medications.
 Prescription migraine medication may also be taken for relief during episodes of menopause migraines.
-Small amounts of caffeine or pressure between the thumb and forefinger may be effective in alleviating migraine pressure temporarily.
+Small amounts of caffeine or pressure between the thumb and forefinger may also alleviate migraine pressure temporarily.
 Sinus headaches may require allergy medication or antibiotics to treat if sinus infections are present.

-> Lifestyle changes, such as the removal of environmental triggers or avoidance of foods that cause allergic reactions, may help assuage recurrent headaches.
-Some women find that lowering psychological stress through exercise, relaxation techniques or yoga are helpful in combating headaches during menopause, as well.
+Lifestyle changes may help assuage recurrent headaches, such as the removal of environmental triggers or avoidance of foods that cause allergic reactions.
+Some women find lowering psychological stress through exercise, relaxation techniques or yoga helpful in combating headaches during menopause, as well.

-> To eliminate recurrent headaches and migraines during menopause, however, the underlying hormonal imbalances responsible for menopause headaches must be resolved.
+To eliminate recurrent headaches and migraines during menopause, however, the underlying hormonal imbalances responsible for menopause headaches must be resolved.
 Amberen provides the body with the means to regulate its own hormones naturally, without the added health risks of hormone replacement therapy.
-Once the body's hormones turn to a state of natural balance, menopause headaches can be alleviated and prevented.
+Once the body’s hormones come back into a state of natural balance, menopause headaches can be alleviated and prevented.

-> Menopause Headaches FAQs
+Menopause Headaches FAQs

 Q: When should I consult my physician about headaches that occur during menopause?